amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"gravity`" [bool] specifies if flow is driven also by the gravity.

-  * `"nonstandard symbolic assembling`" [int] specifies a nonstandard treatment of schemas.
-    It is used for experiments with preconditioners.
-    Default is 0.

   * `"upwind method`" [string] specifies a method for treating nonlinear diffusion coefficient.
     Available options are `"standard`" (default), `"divk`", `"artificial diffusion`", `"second-order`", and `"none`".